Foley Carrier Services

 The driver file retention period is employment plus three years.
 Drug and alcohol records follow different timelines under §382.401.
 Get a full document-by-document breakdown for fleet and DOT compliance managers.

-A DOT-regulated employee's driver qualification file must be kept for the duration of their employment plus three years.
-That's the answer under 49 CFR §391.51(d).
+A driver qualification file must be kept for the duration of their employment plus three years under 49 CFR §391.51(d).

 Drug and alcohol testing records don't follow that rule.
 They have their own, longer timeline under §382.401.
-Confusing these two timelines is one of the most common recordkeeping failures in FMCSA audits — carriers purge drug and alcohol testing records when the DQF window closes, and each one is its own citation.
+Confusing these two timelines is a common recordkeeping mistake in FMCSA audits.
+Carriers sometimes delete drug and alcohol testing records when the DQF retention period ends, even though those records must be kept longer.

 The Core Rule

 Keep every driver's complete DQF throughout employment and for three years after they are no longer employed by your company.
 The FMCSA can audit driver files belonging to former employees.
-Protect yourself from fines and penalties by safely and securely storing all driver files in a digital format.
+Keep these records organized and accessible so they can be produced if requested during an audit.

 3 years